AbhijeetKrMishra2/Dropdown-Application-using-React.js/README.md

 ## License

 This project is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as needed.

 ## Screenshots